stdlib-js/stdlib/README.md

 > Standard library for JavaScript.

 Stdlib is a collection of robust, high performance libraries for numeric computing, streams, and more.
-This is the GitHub repository of `stdlib` source code and documentation.
-For `stdlib` development notes, see below.
+This is the GitHub repository of stdlib source code and documentation.
+For stdlib development notes, see below.

 ## Development

 ### Prerequisites

-Developing and running `stdlib` __requires__ the following prerequisites:
+Developing and running stdlib __requires__ the following prerequisites:

 * [git][git]: version control
 * [GNU make][gnu-make]: development utility and task runner
 * [Node.js][node-js]: JavaScript runtime (version `>= 0.10`)

-While not required to run `stdlib`, the following dependencies may be required for testing, benchmarking, and general development:
+While not required to run stdlib, the following dependencies may be required for testing, benchmarking, and general development:

 * [julia][julia]: language for technical computing (version `>= 0.4`)
 * [R][r]: language for statistical computing (version `>= 3.0.0`)